Jeffery Boswall: Ethics of natural history broadcasting

 Boswall is acknowledged as one of the key figures in shaping the approach to ethics in natural history broadcasting.
 He is credited with establishing two main commandments "Thou shalt not deceive the audience" and "thou shalt not harm nature".

 On the latter topic he was quoted in Discover magazine in 1985:

 When I lecture about this issue, I ask this question: Who would shrink from introducing a living fly into a spider's web to get a shot of the spider feeding on the fly.
 Usually no one objects to that.
 Then I carry the same question through the animal kingdom, up to using a monkey as a bait for a boa constrictor.
 Not many people like that too much.
 Then I ask - supposing of course that adequate provisions were made for his family - how would you feel about feeding a human to a crocodile?
 Crocodiles do feed on humans, you know, so it would be scientifically correct (original emphasis).

 The profession of natural history broadcasting

 Boswall chaired the first six BKSTS International Symposia for Wildlife Filmmakers from 1976 to 1991, being the main forum in the UK for wildlife filmmakers to meet and debate current issues in the profession.
 Keynote speakers included David Puttnam and Hugh Falkus.
 This event was merged with Wildscreen from 1994.

 In 1992 he became Senior Lecturer in Wildlife Film-making at the University of Derby, probably the first full-time position of its kind in the world.
 Boswall has taught courses in the UK and internationally on natural history film-making.
 He appeared on the jury at a number of international wildlife film festivals.

-Boswall's overall contribution to natural history broadcasting has been recognised by awards from the Royal Geographic Society and the British Kinematograph Sound and Television Society.
+Boswall's overall contribution to natural history broadcasting has been recognised by awards from the Royal Geographical Society and the British Kinematograph Sound and Television Society.